A Lego Minecraft game called 'Brickcraft' was prototyped and greenlit – here's why it never happened

 Great progress on Project Rex Kwon Do today.
 This is the clearest screenshot I can show: http://t.co/08RbdkmSeptember 7, 2011

-"One thing we wanted to do was to add scratches to the pieces, the LEGO pieces.
-And that was something we got a lot of pushback from the LEGO Group, the were like, oh no we can't show pieces being scratched.
-And we were like, but all LEGO pieces in every box are scratched.
+"One thing we wanted to do was to add scratches to the pieces, the Lego pieces.
+And that was something we got a lot of pushback from the Lego Group, they were like, oh no we can't show pieces being scratched.
+And we were like, but all Lego pieces in every box are scratched.
 And they had this façade on how they want people to look at them that they were very keen on keeping.
-And we wanted to try to represent LEGO bricks how it is actually in kids' bedrooms basically, or any rooms, but they were very much against that.
+And we wanted to try to represent Lego bricks how it is actually in kids' bedrooms basically, or any rooms, but they were very much against that.

 "I don't remember all the details," says Kaplan, "but it was in our office.
 And I think, Notch just said we'll end this project now.
 At the end of the day I think Markus just gets fed up with all the various rules that did not sync with his view and our view of how we want to make games.
 It was just a very different ways of looking at things."